-This is a wonderful method of creating an affordable, sensuous vanilla room spray.
-This recipe calls for making your own vanilla extract.
-You can use your homemade extract in food recipes as well!
+This is a wonderful method of creating an affordable, light but sensuous vanilla room spray.
+This recipe calls for making your own vanilla extract, allowing you to know exactly what is in your room spray.

 - 8 oz. clean, dark glass bottle and cap

-- 7-8 fl. ounces of vodka (inexpensive varieties do work well)
+- 7-8 fl. ounces of high proof vodka

 - 2-3 fresh, high-quality 6" vanilla beans.
 They should be dark, and the bean should have consistent coloring on the entire bean.

 - This extract recipe is intended to make an extract that is used in moderation for aromatic applications.
 It is not intended to be consumed.

 - Carefully cut the vanilla beans lengthwise.
 Then, cut them into small pieces, about 1/4" - 1/2" in length (about 2 cm).